jridgewell/Unlock/README.md

 ## Uninstall

-- Run `uninstall.sh` in the terminal (you'll be asked for your password) to remove all traces from the system.
+- Run `./uninstall.sh` in the terminal (you'll be asked for your password) to remove all traces from the system.

 ## Problems?